mhrimaz/aas-specs/README.md

 * [3.1.0](https://github.com/admin-shell-io/aas-specs-metamodel/releases/tag/v3.1.0)
-is the latest release for the `V3.1.0` version of the AAS metamodel, containing the normative schemas for the published document "Specification of the Asset Administration Shell: Part 1 - **Version 3.1.0**", including a number of minor bugfixes in the schema files.
+is the latest release for the `V3.1.0` version of the AAS metamodel, containing the normative schemas for the published document "Specification of the Asset Administration Shell: Part 1 - **Version 3.1.0**".
 *Use this release if you want to work with the latest specified AAS version.*

 Previous releases: